jamlfy/mongeo/README.md

 When using `- multi` should be aware that you must enter either the url of connection to servers so mongo.

 	--multi mongodb://user:pass@localhost:port/database,mongodb://anotherhost:port,mongodb://yetanother:port

-### Download Package

-Exiten default Requerde that certain parameters.
-In `http` default unload the `cvs` or text plain, to download all files must be in `cvs`.
-You can also upload local files to the database, be sure to attach the `~/' and the folder where

-The method for detecting the fields is by `splitter`. the method of writing is so.

-	--splitter id,countries,city,lang,lat,IPv4From,IPv4To,IPv6From,IPv6To

-Remember to separate them by commas.

 ## Use in the server